Dragon Throne: History

+Photograph of the last emperor of China, Puyi, upon the dragon throne in the Palace of Heavenly Purity.

 In Imperial China, the seat of power was called the Dragon's Seat or the Dragon Throne.
 The process of accession, the ceremonies of enthronement and the act being seated on the Dragon's Throne were roughly interchangeable.

 The Dragon Throne was an hereditary monarchy in China before 1912.
 In much the same sense as the British Crown, the Dragon Throne became an abstract metonymic concept which represented the monarch and the legal authority for the existence of the government.

-According to tradition, the Chinese Empire began with the Qin dynasty in 221 BC; and the chronology of the emperors continued in unbroken succession until the fall of the Qing dynasty in 1912.
+According to tradition, the Chinese Empire began with the Qin dynasty in 221 BC, and the chronology of the emperors continued in unbroken succession until the fall of the Qing dynasty in 1912.

 For a short time in 1917, to whatever extent the Chinese emperor was held to be as symbol of the state and its people, the Dragon Throne would have been construed as a symbol of a constitutional monarch.